-ID Mitigation measure Resources required Timing Responsibility Reference RM4 Temporary fencing and signage to protect significant environmental features such as riparian zones and retained Woodland.
-Prior to construction commencing, exclusion fencing, and signage will be installed around habitat to be retained. ВМР Pre- construction Construction SEA BDAR BD9 RM5 Access to the Box-Gum Woodland EEC will not be permitted via vehicles to reduce understorey impacts and clearing (refer to Figure 3-1). ВМР Pre- construction Construction SEA BDAR BD5 RM6 Strict weed protocol must be observed at all times.
-PWMP Construction Operation SEA BDAR BMP RM7 Inform all personnel of the location of the retained Woodland within the Development Site and that entry is prohibited by workforce, the induction process training and awareness package.
-Induction training Toolbox Talks Pre- construction Construction SEA Best practice RM8 Implement erosion and sediment controls to protect retained Woodland.
+ID Mitigation measure Resources required Timing Responsibility Reference Toolbox Talks Construction (EPC) SEA BD11 RM4 Temporary fencing and signage to protect significant environmental features such as riparian zones and retained Woodland.
+Prior to construction commencing, exclusion fencing, and signage will be installed around habitat to be retained. ВМР Pre- construction Construction EPC SEA BDAR BD9 RM5 Access to the Box-Gum Woodland EEC will not be permitted via vehicles to reduce understorey impacts and clearing (refer to Figure 3-1). ВМР Pre- construction Construction EPC SEA BDAR BD5 RM6 Strict weed protocol must be observed at all times.
+PWMP Construction Operation EPCSEA BDAR BMP RM7 Inform all personnel of the location of the retained Woodland within the Development Site and that entry is prohibited by workforce, the induction process training and awareness package.
+Induction training Toolbox Talks Pre- construction Construction EPC SEA Best practice RM8 Implement erosion and sediment controls to protect retained Woodland.
 Sediment barriers and spill management protocols to control the quality of water runoff from the site into the receiving environment.
-SWMP Construction SEA BDAR BD13 RM9 Where trees within the retained Woodland are within proximity to the fence-line, an adequate tree protection zone (TPZ) will be provided around each tree for the duration of construction.
+SWMP Construction Solar Farm Contractor SEA BDAR BD13 RM9 Where trees within the retained Woodland are within proximity to the fence-line, an adequate tree protection zone (TPZ) will be provided around each tree for the duration of construction.
 Details for calculating TPZs are provided within Australian Standard 4970-2009 - Protection of trees on development site.
-This Plan Pre- construction Construction SEA Best practice RM10 Restrict grazing pressure to the Box-Gum Woodland from livestock and exotic herbivores such as rabbits and overabundant native animals such as kangaroos.
-This Plan Construction SEA Best practice
+This Plan Pre- construction Construction Solar Farm Contractor SEA Best practice RM10 Restrict grazing pressure to the Box-Gum Woodland from livestock and exotic This Plan Construction Solar Farm Best